pitr/aoc/2025/README.md

 ## Day 11

 Use fixpoint of dot product over adjacency matrix to find paths.
 Part 2 is a product of subpaths.

+## Day 12

+Just checks if regions are large enough for all units of presents.